-The Nuclear Medicine (NMTEC), Associates in Arts (AA) degree, requires applicants to observe in at least two nuclear medicine departments prior to the first interview.
+The Nuclear Medicine (NMTEC) Associate of Applied Science (AAS) degree requires applicants to observe in at least two nuclear medicine departments prior to the first interview.
 Many nuclear medicine departments are happy to welcome potential applicants as observers, so long as they are scheduled in advance and appropriate rules are followed.
 Three hours is about the maximum time for a single observation.

 One of the observations must be with a nuclear medicine department that is a clinical site for the Bellevue College Nuclear Medicine Technology program.
 Details on arranging observations with BC Nuclear Medicine clinical sites can be found in the attached Required Observation Form (see below).
 If you are not living in the Puget Sound or Southeast Washington regions, this observation can be done in conjunction with the second interview.
 Observations prior to the first interview may be done in your local area.

 The purpose of the observations is for you to gain a good understanding of the job of a nuclear medicine technologist.
 You should pay attention to all aspects of the job, ask questions, and make notes as needed so that you will remember what you observed.
 The observation at the program clinical site is also part of the interview evaluation, in that your behavior during the observation is included in the decision on acceptance into the program.
 Expectations for the observations include appropriate dress (business casual, no jeans, no open-toed shoes), no use of cell phones, and maintenance of confidentiality regarding patient information.